bbc/react-transcript-editor/docs/guides/adapters.md

 - [ ] Create a folder with the name of the STT service - eg `speechmatics`
 - [ ] add a `adapters/${sttServiceName}/sample` folder
 - [ ] add a sample json file from the STT service in this last folder - this will be useful for testing.
+Name it `${name of the stt service}.sample.json`
 <!-- TODO: we should check these json are excluded from the bundle -->
 - [ ] add option in [adapters/index.js](adapters/index.js)